Markmcl25/Space-First-project/README.md

 ### Typography

-I went for a Google font Jost as I felt it fitted the theme and it looks modern.
-Please see screenshot below.
+I went for a Google font Jost as it fit the theme and it looks modern.
+Please see the screenshot below.

 ![Google font](./assets/images/readmefont.png)